 12.2.
 Suspension/ exclusion can be defined in number of matches instead of time period (days/ months/ years) when deemed appropriate by the Executive Committee/ Governing Council.

 12.3.
 Besides the penalties listed in the List of Penalties, other kind(s) of penalties defined under articles 14 and 15 hereunder may be imposed by the Executive Committee/ Governing Council according to the circumstances of the cases.

 12.4.
-The PHL Governing Council may decide to impose on an individual, team and/ or a franchisee sanctioned with any kind of penalties (including administrative sanctions) or measures to compensate, the additional costs and expenses and financial damages (including damages and/ or fines paid to third parties) suffered by PHL Sports India Private Limited, by an individual and/ or by a participating team/ franchisee/ club as a result of the offences committed by the individual, team and/ franchisee or club.
+The PHL Governing Council may decide to impose on an individual, team and/ or a franchisee sanctioned with any kind of penalties (including administrative sanctions) or measures to compensate, the additional costs and expenses and financial damages (including damages and/ or fines paid to third parties) suffered by Bluesport Entertainment Private Limited, by an individual and/ or by a participating team/ franchisee as a result of the offences committed by the individual, team and/or franchise.

 13.1.
 The Executive Committee/ Governing Council may increase (up to double unless expressly otherwise provided in the List of Penalties) the penalties provided in the List of Penalties and the Catalog of Administrative Sanctions in case of a recurrence of the infringement.

 13.2.
 Recurrence occurs if penalties/ measures have to be imposed again within five years of a previous offence of a similar nature.
 Recurrence counts as an aggravating circumstance.

 14.1.
 The PHL Executive Committee/ Governing Council may impose the following penalties/ measures on franchisees/ teams and clubs: